Stripe vs Adyen: Key fees and features compared side by side

 Like-for-like settlement in 14+ currencies: Accept payments in your customer’s currency and keep them that way.
 There’s no forced conversion or hidden FX margin.
 Funds land straight in your multi-currency wallet, unlike Stripe or Adyen where you may need separate accounts or cop conversion fees.

-Global accounts set up in minutes: Launch domestic and foreign currency accounts fast and start accepting payments in over 60 currencies.
+Global accounts set up in minutes: Launch domestic and foreign currency accounts fast and start accepting payments in 70+ currencies.

-Local bank details in 70+ countries: Operate like a local business with access to local account numbers across key global markets.
+Local banking details in 21 countries: Operate like a local business with access to local account numbers across key global markets.

 Live FX rates: Trade in 90+ currencies with real-time interbank pricing.
 Over 100 currencies are available live on the spot market.